epi-analysis/SRCP_docs/docs/source/03-Taking-files-on-and-off-SRCP.rst

   :scale: 50 %
   :alt: WinSCP file upload

-7. `Notify a Data Manager <https://mrc-epid-dmt.atlassian.net/servicedesk/customer/portal/6/group/30/create/82>`__  and let them know that you need files copies from your “upload” folder to your project folder.
-They will check the files, copy them to your project folder if all is OK and notify you that the files are available or advise what changes are needed.
+7. `Notify a Data Manager <https://mrc-epid-dmt.atlassian.net/servicedesk/customer/portal/6/group/30/create/82>`__  with the information required (see above)

 .. _SFTP-download:
 Example of downloading files using WinSCP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. `Notify a Data Manager <https://mrc-epid-dmt.atlassian.net/servicedesk/customer/portal/6/group/30/create/59>`__  and let them know that you need files copied from your project folder to your “download” folder.
-Provide a statement of how the files meet the Disclosure Control Rules (see above).
-They will check the files, copy them to your download folder if all is OK and notify you that they are available for download or advise what changes are needed.
+1. `Notify a Data Manager <https://mrc-epid-dmt.atlassian.net/servicedesk/customer/portal/6/group/30/create/59>`__  with the information required (see above)

 2. When you have received notification from the Data Manager that the files are ready for you to download, connect to the Cambridge VPN.